Wiedemann-Franz law violation domain for graphene and nonrelativistic systems: Introduction

 In 1853, Gustav Wiedemann and Rudolph Franz experimentally discovered a universal or constant value of the ratio between thermal ($\kappa$) and electrical ($\sigma$) conductivity, which are approximately followed by all metals.
 Later, in 1872, Ludvig Lorenz theoretically realized that the ratio in terms of the universal constants $k_B$ (Boltzmann constant) and $e$ (electric charge) is: \bea \frac{\kappa}{\sigma T} &=& \frac{\pi^2}{3}\left(\frac{k_B}{e}\right)^2 \nn\\ &=& L_0 = 2.445 \times 10^{-8} watt\frac{\Omega}{K^2}~, \eea where $L_0$ is known as the Lorenz number.
 The fact is very well known from our text book Refs.~\cite{ashcroft2022solid,devanathan2021wiedemann,Pathria:1996hda,pillai2006solid,puri1997solid}.
 In natural unit, $\hbar=c=k_B=1$ and $e^2=\frac{4\pi}{137}$, we can express temperature $T$ in eV, $\sigma$ in eV and $\kappa$ in eV$^2$.
 So Lorenz number will be a dimensionless ratio $L_0=\frac{137\pi}{12}\approx 35.84$.
 In the present paper, we will mostly use the natural unit methodology for convenience, but we may go to the actual unit in some cases (whenever necessary).

 The Wiedemann-Franz (WF) law has proven remarkably robust for many metallic systems, where electrons are the main electric and thermal charge transportation carriers.
 Due to the similar mechanism of transportation in free electron theory~\cite{ashcroft2022solid,devanathan2021wiedemann,Pathria:1996hda,pillai2006solid,puri1997solid}, the dimensionless (in natural unit) ratio of two transport coefficients - thermal and electrical conductivity becomes constant.
 However, deviations have been observed in many systems like $Li_{0.9}Mo_6O_{17}$ \cite{wakeham2011gross}, $CeCoIn_5$ \cite{tanatar2007anisotropic}, $ZrZn_2$ \cite{smith2008marginal}, $YbRh_2Si_2$ \cite{pfau2012thermal}, $(Pr,Ce)_2CuO_4$ \cite{hill2001breakdown} and $VO_2$ \cite{lee2017anomalously}.
 For our convenience, if we define the ratio of thermal and electrical conductivity as $L=\frac{\kappa}{\sigma T}$, and if we call $L/L_0$ as Lorenz ratio, then the validity of the WF law will be established from the relations $L=L_0$ or $\frac{L}{L_0}=1$.
 On the other hand, relations $\frac{L}{L_0}>1$ or $\frac{L}{L_0}<1$ reflect violation of the WF law.
-A large diverging outcomes $\frac{L}{L_0} > 10^4$ is expected in one-dimensional exotic Tomonaga-Luttinger liquids~\cite{wakeham2011gross}.
+A large diverging outcome $\frac{L}{L_0} > 10^4$ is expected in one-dimensional exotic Tomonaga-Luttinger liquids~\cite{wakeham2011gross}.
 On the other hand, a strong downward violation of the WF Law $L<L_0$ was observed in $WP_2$ semimetal~\cite{WP2_1_departure,WP2_2_departure} and MoP binary compound~\cite{MoP_departure}.
 This downward violation is also observed in heavy fermion metals~\cite{tanatar2007anisotropic}, marginal ferromagnetic metal~\cite{smith2008marginal}, anti-ferromagnetic metal~\cite{pfau2012thermal} and copper-oxide superconducting material~\cite{hill2001breakdown} at low-temperature regions as well as in metallic vanadium dioxide~\cite{lee2017anomalously} at high-temperature range ($240$-$340^\circ$K).
+Similar violation is also observed for the nuclear matter, produced in heavy ion collision experiments~\cite{VDWHRG_2023, CSPM_2019, HRG1_2019, HRG2_2023}.
 Understanding the WF law violation mechanism of that wide range of systems is a non-trivial task and challenge for the theoretical community to explain.